 - Annual miles and MQMs after spend requirement

-The Platinum Delta card also often comes with a great welcome bonus, but it’s even better for those who are trying to earn elite status with Delta since you’re able to earn MQMs along the way.
+The Platinum Delta card (full review) also often comes with a great welcome bonus, but it’s even better for those who are trying to earn elite status with Delta since you’re able to earn MQMs along the way.

 I really recommend reading up on our guide for applying for American Express cards.

 Tip: Use WalletFlo for all your credit card needs.
 It’s free and will help you optimize your rewards and savings!